THIS WORLD IS FULL OF BEAUTY. |

 And lush green leaves and grasses breathe out!

-sweeter hour by hour;
+sweeter hour

 Or Summer's tide of splendour floods the lap o' the